 How ecosio can help

-We will help to guarantee that setting up an EDI connection with Ocado is a quick and simple process.
+We will ensure that setting up an EDI connection with Ocado is a quick and simple process.

 As a managed service we support all commonly used, secure EDI protocols and formats.
 Via one connection to our Integration Hub you will be able to trade messages with Ocado in the right format and over the correct exchange protocol.